at15/cadjs/README.md

 A 2d cad model library built on top of raphael.js

+live demo http://at15.github.io/cadjs/ click start polygon on bottom left to start drawing and click stop polygon when you finish

 ## Features

 - wrap for fabric.js element and hack to get standard object to use in cad, like point, line